ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+05:

+- Bump draft-irtf-cfrg-vdaf-05 to 06 {{!VDAF}}. (\*)

+- Specialize the protocol for two-party VDAFs (i.e., one Leader and One Helper).
+Accordingly, update the aggregation sub-protocol to use the new "ping-pong" interface for two-party VDAFs introduced in draft-irtf-cfrg-vdaf-06. (\*)

+- Allow the following actions to be safely retried: aggregation job creation, collection job creation, and requesting the Helper's aggregate share.

+- Merge error types that are related.

+- Drop recommendation to generate IDs using a cryptographically secure pseudorandom number generator wherever pseudorandomness is not required.

+- Require HPKE config identifiers to be unique.

+- Bump version tag from "dap-04" to "dap-05". (\*)

 04:

 - Introduce resource oriented HTTP API. (#278, #398, #400) (\*)